 Loan Originations, Purchases, Sales and Servicing.
-All loans that we originate are underwritten pursuant to our policies and procedures, which incorporate standard Freddie Mac underwriting guidelines, to the extent applicable.
+All mortgage loans that we originate are underwritten pursuant to our policies and procedures, which incorporate standard Freddie Mac underwriting guidelines.
 We originate both adjustable-rate and fixed-rate loans.
 However, in our market area, customer demand is primarily for fixed-rate loans.
 Our loan origination and sales activity may be adversely affected by a rising interest rate environment that typically results in decreased loan demand.
 Most of our one- to four-family residential mortgage loan originations are generated by our branch managers and employees located in our banking offices and our additional commissioned loan officers located in our corporate headquarters.
 We also advertise throughout our market area.
 We also receive loans from mortgage brokers, mortgage bankers and other financial institutions that work with our staff to process and close these loans.
 We underwrite and approve all of these loans.
+We also obtain mortgage loan applications and refer these applications to other financial institutions and mortgage bankers for a fee.
+Mortgage loan applications are referred to other financial institutions and mortgage bankers because these companies may not require a full-appraisal of the property being mortgaged as we do, may offer better loan terms and may be able to close the loan faster.
+In addition, we may decide to refer the loan application to another company because we do not want to add a loan with the applicable type of credit quality or collateral to our loan portfolio.
+In 2020, we referred \$98.5 million of mortgage loans to other financial institutions and mortgage bankers and received fees of \$1.3 million.

 We sell loans to assist us in managing interest rate risk.
-We sold \$10.1 million and \$10.0 million of residential mortgage loans (all fixed-rate loans, with terms of 10 years or longer) during the years ended December 31, 2019 and 2018, respectively.
-We had one loan for \$470,000 classified as held for sale at December 31, 2019.
+We sold \$43.8 million and \$10.1 million of residential mortgage loans (all fixed-rate loans, with terms of 10 years or longer) during the years ended December 31, 2020 and 2019, respectively.
+We had five loans for \$2.2 million classified as held for sale at December 31, 2020.

 We sell our loans without recourse, except for normal representations and warranties provided in sales transactions.
 Since 2009, we have been selling loans primarily on a servicing released basis where servicing is transferred to a third party at the time the loan is sold.
 Prior to 2009, most of our loan sales were conducted on a servicing retained basis.
-At December 31, 2019, we were servicing loans owned by others with a principal balance of \$65.1 million.
+At December 31, 2020, we were servicing loans owned by others with a principal balance of \$56.7 million.
 Loan servicing includes collecting and remitting loan payments, accounting for principal and interest, contacting delinquent borrowers, supervising foreclosures and property dispositions in the event of unremedied defaults, making certain insurance and tax payments on behalf of the borrowers and generally administering the loans.
 We retain a portion of the interest paid by the borrower on the loans we service as consideration for our servicing activities.
-For the year ended December 31, 2019, we received servicing fees of \$114,000.
-At December 31, 2019, substantially all of the loans serviced for Freddie Mac and Fannie Mae were performing in accordance with their contractual terms and we believe that there are no material repurchase obligations associated with these loans.
+For the year ended December 31, 2020, we received servicing fees of \$173,000.
+At December 31, 2020, substantially all of the loans serviced for Freddie Mac and Fannie Mae were performing in accordance with their contractual terms and we believe that there are no material repurchase obligations associated with these loans.